All Episodes

 Call to them.

-Uh it's what what's what's yeah, the the more harmful circumstance here is when you don't know the answer.
+It's what's what's yeah, the more harmful circumstance here is when you don't know the answer.

-We had a long protracted and I must say, pretty good monologue yesterday on this on this show in the second hour about fear uh and about the country of where we are and so forth.
+We had a long, protracted, and I must say, pretty good monologue yesterday on this show in the second hour about fear and about the country and where we are and so forth.

-This kind of stuff is just taking over, and we are we're turning kids uh into these into these little waifs that we uh we think are incapable of accomplishing anything.
+This kind of stuff is just taking over, and we're turning kids into these little waifs that we think are incapable of accomplishing anything.

 I should have printed it out and I didn't.

-Because I knew I wasn't gonna get to it because of immigration.
+Because I knew I wasn't going to get to it because of immigration.

-But two guys have written a book on what it's like to be a guy, how to make the perfect paper airplane, how to how to how to get your G.I.
+But two guys have written a book on what it's like to be a guy, how to make the perfect paper airplane, how to get your G.I.
 Joe better to be just typical boy stuff.

 I'll get the title for you.

-She's got her own book about it, about how public education is totally uh demasculating boys all the way up through college.
+She's got her own book about it: about how public education is totally demasculating boys all the way up through college.

 From the Los Angeles Times today.